karatelabs/intellij-plugin/README.md

 <img src="resources/run-scenario.jpg" height="300px"/>

-You can even run a single "example" in a `Scenario Outline` by clicking on one of the data-rows within an `Examples` table.
+You can even run a single "example" in a `Scenario Outline` by right-clicking on one of the data-rows within an `Examples` table.

 <img src="resources/run-example.jpg" height="250px"/>